MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMGlobalConditionRegistryValue.md

 ### -ValueName

-Specify the value that must be contained within the specified registry key.
+Specifies the value that must be contained within the specified registry key.

 ```yaml
 Type: String